New vessels

 18 January

-Contracts are signed with Piriou securing the long-term future of passenger travel and freight supplies to and from the Isles of Scilly.
+Contracts are signed with Piriou securing the long-term future of passenger travel and freight services to and from the Isles of Scilly.

 2023